-By March 28th, PDQ’s reprinted drive-thru menus were up and running.
-In just a few days, they had optimized their menu, offering a slimmed-down selection of items and added a ‘Family Coop meal deal.’
+In just a few days, PDQ had optimized their menu, offering a slimmed-down selection of items and added a ‘Family Coop meal deal.’
 (A past dinner promotion, the Family Coop is intended to serve a family of 4+ and includes tenders, salad, and choice of sides.)

 The result was positive – PDQ has seen 40% growth in drive-thru sales since the start of shelter-in-place orders.

 This past week, we had a conversation with Rappa, PDQ Vice President of Media and Public Relations Jeffrey Kamis and RMS VP Dora Furman about their approach to business in this new environment, key learnings to date, and how data is shaping their decisions.